-Block sales or large market transactions involving changes in strategic ownership, which are publicly announced, made by way of immediate book-building and/or in the absence of an offer prospectus, that result in significant changes in free float estimates and corresponding FIFs will generally be reflected at the following regularly scheduled Index Review.1 Please refer to section 3.2.3 of the MSCI Global Investable Market Indices Methodology for more details on changes in the FIF done at Index Reviews.
+Block sales or large market transactions involving changes in strategic ownership, which are publicly announced, made by way of immediate book-building and/or in the absence of an offer prospectus, that result in significant changes in free float estimates and corresponding FIFs, will generally be reflected at the following regularly scheduled Index Review.
+For further details related to constituents of the MSCI Global Investable Market Indices, please refer to section 3.2.3 of the MSCI GIMI Methodology.